George M. Moffett Professor of Agriculture and Business

 Unit Head, Marketing

 David E. Bell is the George M. Moffett Professor of Agriculture and Business at Harvard Business School.
-He teaches the MBA course in Agribusiness and also runs the annual Agribusiness Seminar that attracts 200 leading food executives each January to the HBS campus, and each year to one other location around the globe.
-The next such off-site seminar is in Shanghai in May 2014.
+He teaches the MBA course in Agribusiness and also runs the annual Agribusiness Seminar that attracts 200 leading food executives each January to the HBS campus and each year to one other location around the globe.
+The most recent seminar was in Cape Town in September 2015.
 He studies all aspects of the food chain, from farming to distribution to trends in consumer eating habits.

 Outside HBS, David is an active speaker and consultant.
 He currently serves as an advisor to Paine & Partners, and as a director of Pilgrim’s Pride Corporation.